Skip to content

 Bringing together theoretical and practical, this session calls us to think on how meaningful systems change creates First Nations economic empowerment.
 We consider how organisations embed this as equity, accountability, and partnership in their operations.
 Through shared insights, the conversation brings to light pathways toward more inclusive economies and sustainable, community-driven growth.

-Speakers: Gavin Brown,
+Speakers:

 3:40pm